ona-li-toki-e-jan-Epiphany-tawa-mi/ISawedThisPlayerInHalf/README.md

 # ISawedThisPlayerInHalf
-Your player... is ca- oh god, his torso is flying!
+Your player... is ca- oh my god, his torso is flying!

 This mod splits apart the player's mid-section, freeing the torso from the legs.

 ## How to Build
-Open a terminal in the project directory and run this: **gradle build**
+Open a terminal in the project directory and run **gradle build**

 ## How to Use
 These chat commands allow you to control offsets in-game.